-In a strange twist of fate, the booming post-war seller's market dealt Willys-Overland a challenging hand.
-Four years of pent up automotive demand was screaming to be freed.
+The booming post-war seller's market dealt Willys-Overland a challenging hand to play.
+Despite four years of pent up automotive demand was screaming to be freed, Willys was unable to offer them one.
 Carmakers were in a mad scramble to ramp up civilian production and sell every car they could build.
-The seller’s market extended beyond just the manufacturers.
+But the seller’s market extended beyond just the manufacturers.
 Suppliers of everything from components to steel could pick and choose the highest volume contracts with the fattest profits.
-After a terrific run with the military Jeep, Willys now wanted badly to put on its civvies back on and start building cars again.
+After a successful run with the military Jeep, Willys now wanted badly to put on its civvies back on and start building cars again.
 But no supplier wanted to produce bodies for a small maker, especially one with a couple of bankruptcies under its belt.
-Frozen out, Willys was forced into the role of scavenger, looking for automotive opportunities wherever they could be found.
+Frozen out, Willys was forced into the role of scavenger, looking for automotive opportunities wherever they could find them.
 Fortunately, what better vehicle was there for probing at the fringes than the go-anywhere Jeep?

 The Civilian Jeep

 The only “car” Willys could produce at the end of the war was the CJ2A, a civilian version of the military Jeep.
 Joseph Frazer had left Willys Overland before the end of the war to partner on a new automotive venture with Henry J. Kaiser.
 But not before he had the foresight to secure for Willys a patent on the Jeep brand name.
 It wasn’t exactly what CEO Ward Canaday wanted, but it would have to do.
 The Jeep brand was born.